Did Britain try to assassinate Lenin?

 Reilly escaped the Cheka's clutches on that occasion but was shot dead several years later after being lured back into Russia.

 According to Cheka records, Lockhart confessed to being part of a plot proposed by London to kill Lenin and overthrow the Bolshevik government.
-But in early October 1918, Britain's representative to Moscow was freed in an exchange for his Russian counterpart in London.'Economical with the truth'
+But in early October 1918, Britain's representative to Moscow was freed in an exchange for his Russian counterpart in London.